qarayahya/Social-Icons-Widget-by-WPZOOM/readme.txt

 [Social Icons Widget PRO](https://www.wpzoom.com/plugins/social-share/) includes these additional features:

+* **Floating Buttons** - Display sharing icons as a fixed floating bar on the side of your website
 * **Share Analytics** - Track shares across all platforms with a beautiful analytics dashboard
 * **Like Button** - Let visitors like your posts with engagement tracking
 * **AI Share Buttons** - Share content to ChatGPT, Claude, and Perplexity